 4. Merrell MOAB 2 Hiking Shoes

 Making the switch to shoes that are more secure and will help to protect your feet and ankles is something that any serious disc golfer should consider.
-These Merrell disc golf shoes do a great job of providing the sturdiness to combat and rugged terrain your might face on the course.
+These Merrell disc golf shoes do a great job of providing the sturdiness to combat and rugged disc golf terrain your might face on the course.
 Along with this, these shoes are great for wet and rainy courses and they'll keep your feet bone dry!

 When dealing with other hiking shoes, you might have faced lack of breathability, but thankfully Merrell has thought about this.
 The outer layer is designed out of mesh so that you are given some breathability while still being protected from the elements.
 Along with this, if you are someone that does a toe drag with your followthrough then you don't have to worry about damaging your feet because they feature a toe cap!